How to Become a Major

 - Be accepted as a student in the College of Visual Arts and Design.
 More information about how to apply can be found at CVAD Admissions.

 - Enroll in AEAH 3753: Foundations of Visual Art Studies.
 Students wishing to pursue the Visual Art Studies major must enroll in AEAH 3753.
 Priority admission to this course is based on the successful completion of ART 1200 or 1301, 2350, 2360, 1440, 1450, 1500, and 1510 and at least 2 of the of the required studio courses beyond the CVAD Core.

-- Complete their degree plans during an announced class meeting of AEAH 3753: Foundations of Visual Art Studies.
+- Complete degree plan during an announced class meeting of AEAH 3753: Foundations of Visual Art Studies.

 - Review processed degree plan with CVAD advisor.
 You will need this for admission into Teacher Education within the College of Education.

-- Please contact the Student Advising Office (940-565-2736) in the College of Education to determine the current appropriate scores on the Praxis Core Academic Skills for Educators Exams, or SAT, or ACT Test for the purposes of Teacher Education Admission.
+- Please contact the Student Advising Office (940-565-2736) in the College of Education to determine the current appropriate exam scores on either the TSI, SAT, or ACT for the purposes of Teacher Education Admission.

 We are here to help with this process!
 If you have questions, contact Associate Professor of Art Education and Visual Art Studies Program Coordinator, Dr. Nadine Kalin.

 Center for Creative Connections features David Herman, UNT Art Education Ph.D studentDavid Herman, Jr., UNT Art Education Ph.
 D student, featured as part of the Dallas Museum of Art's Center for Creative Connections Visiting Artists program.
 David is a conceptual artist, educator, and co-founder of Preservation LINK, an arts education non-profit.
 He is currently a Ph.D.
 Visual Culture Studies student at the University of North Texas and Artist-in-Residence at the Dallas Museum of Art.